Skip to content

 Can I negotiate base salary at Microsoft?

-Often, yes — if your base sits mid-band for your level, there's usually 5–10% of room.
+Often, yes.
+If your base sits mid-band for your level, there's usually 5–10% of room.
 If the recruiter says you're at the top of the band, that's typically accurate; shift your effort to the on-hire stock award and signing bonus instead.

 What is the most negotiable part of a Microsoft offer?